ijonas/satstacker/README.md

 # Script support for other tokens like ETH, etc.

 You can use the same script to buy ETH etc. by changing the token pair in the .env file.
 The log message saying you've "stacked sats" would be a confusing 😁.
-You'd also need to change the `minimum_vol` constant near the top of the script to reflect the minimum volume for ETH or whatever.
+You'd also need to change the `minimum_vol` constant near the top of the script to reflect the [minimum volume for ETH](https://support.kraken.com/hc/en-us/articles/205893708-Minimum-order-size-volume-for-trading) or whatever.

-# Script support for other Exchanges
+# Script support for other exchanges

 At the moment this script only supports Kraken as the exchange to buy BTC from.
 AFAIK, all exchanges have good APIs.
 However I like Kraken because of their excellent customer service and fiat on/off-ramps.

+For a free Kraken account [join here](https://kraken.com).

 # Future plans

-This script is pretty basic, but I've got plans to enhance over time (read: weekends).
+This script is pretty basic, but I've got plans to enhance it over time (read: weekends).

 1. Telegram notifications
 2. Auto-timing, i.e. set a budget and the script will figure out - depending on your budget - how often you can buy 0.001 BTC from Kraken.